How academic researchers, industry

 The project runs under the framework of the Innovative Medicines Initiative – Joint Undertaking (IMI-JU) with a dedicated governance structure ensuring close interaction, communication and adherence to the objectives and deliverables of the consortium.
 Importantly, INNODIA is closely guided by the patients themselves, through the Patient Advisory Committee, consisting of a group of type 1 diabetes patients and parents, which give continuous feedback on the concept of INNODIA and development of protocols, and are crucial in disseminating the goals of INNODIA to the public.

-INNODIA will collect throughout Europe blood samples and data from newly diagnosed patients with type 1 diabetes and their first degree relatives.
+INNODIA collects throughout Europe blood samples and data from newly diagnosed patients with type 1 diabetes and their first degree relatives.
 With these data we can study the evolution of the disease in these individuals and develop new ways to predict the risk for relatives for developing the disease and eventually find a cure for those already diagnosed with the disease.

 Thanks to the INNODIA research we will be able to better understand the relationship between changes in β-cell function, immune profiles, genetic and environmental factors and their role in the onset of the disease.